4. Guidelines for sentence and prompt collection

 Free-form prompts: open-ended questions or descriptions of images that encourage people to speak freely

-Each type has a specific purpose when developing .
+Each type has a specific purpose when developing voice technology.
 Read prompts give you controlled, predictable speech patterns.
 Free-form prompts create more natural speech patterns.

 What you need to know to collect and prepare high-quality text prompts: